Areas of expertise

 Fabian regularly attends the meetings of the Industry Resilience Group, a collaboration between airlines, airports, air traffic control and regulators in the UK.
 With the interest of the aviation industry in resilience increasing, Fabian’s research proved to be topical but also applicable to many disciplines and sectors.

-Fabian was invited to speak at the Pilot Expo 2020 and share his thoughts on resilience.
+Fabian was invited to speak at the Pilot Expo 2020 and 2022 IAPH World Ports Conference and share his thoughts on resilience.